fabien-h/acta/README.md

   </a>
 </p>

-<p align="center">Super light dead simple state manager and event dispatcher for react.
+<p align="center">Super light dead simple state manager and event dispatcher for React.
 May you never ask yourself again "where are those props coming from?". <a href="http://acta.js.org/#/quickstart">Get to the quick start</a>.
 Or watch the 2 minutes video.</p>

 <p align="center">
   <a href="https://www.youtube.com/watch?v=3rSafOVOFS8" target="_blank" rel="noopener noreferrer">